JorjaFox/website/content/_posts-old-blog/2013-07-22-csi-s14-first-two-spoilers.md

 ---

 There are just a couple spoilers for the first two episodes of CSI, and nothing is Sara specific, but let's keep energized for Season 14!
-<blockquote>The CSI: Crime Scene Investigation Season 4 Premiere will be called "<b>The Devil and D.B.
-Russell</b>"
+<blockquote>The CSI: Crime Scene Investigation Season 4 Premiere will be called "**The Devil and D.B.
+Russell**"

-<i>With Morgan and Ellie's lives on the line, the CSIs race to stop a serial killer from completing his twisted homage to "Dante's Inferno".</i>
+_With Morgan and Ellie's lives on the line, the CSIs race to stop a serial killer from completing his twisted homage to "Dante's Inferno"._

 Source: <a href="http://stvplus.com/">STV Episode Database</a></blockquote>
 and